polca/premise/docs/extract.rst

 the normal additional-inventory import.
 The market-building code does not read the spreadsheet directly; it resolves the activities from the imported database.

+Gaseous-truck transport also adds the regionalized ``gaseous hydrogen production`` conversion activity according to its distribution share.
+Liquid hydrogen transport by truck or ship similarly adds ``liquid hydrogen production`` according to the combined share of those modes.
+The conversion datasets and their technosphere inputs are relinked to the corresponding IAM region before the sector-specific markets are created.

 .. _Wulf: https://www.sciencedirect.com/science/article/pii/S095965261832170X
 .. _LCI_H2_distr: https://github.com/polca/premise/blob/master/premise/data/additional_inventories/lci-hydrogen-distribution.xlsx